 - Medical imaging for the characterisation of cardiovascular and spinal disorders

 - Experimental medicine for gait modelling via simulating the actions of muscles during movement and calculating the resultant stresses on bones and joints

 - Biomaterials and tissue engineering for nerve and bone repair, and 3D printing of tissue structures

 Following the talks, we had a full tour of the department.
-I were particularly impressed by the undergraduate teaching facilities (I was also slightly jealous that I didn’t have access to such a variety of high quality learning tools at my disposal during my undergraduate studies in Mechatronics and Robotics – although the teaching facilities in Mechanical Engineering at the University of Leeds have since evolved hugely).
+I were particularly impressed by the undergraduate teaching facilities (I was also slightly jealous that I didn’t have access to such a variety of high-quality learning tools at my disposal during my undergraduate studies – it certainly seems that engineering teaching facilities have since evolved hugely across the board).